mIRC-Scripters/mirckb/docs/source/identifiers/dollar1dash.rst

     TroutSlap2!:me slaps $$1- around a bit with a GMO trout.
 And don't rest easy $$2- I'm coming for you too!

-In Options/mouse/drop, there are default entries for drag/drop of filenames from Windows Explorer or another file manager onto a nick in the nicklist. "*.wav:/sound $1 $2-" means that files matching that wildcard execute the SOUND command, where $1 is the nick receiving the drop and $1- is the filename enclosed in doublequotes.
+In :menuselection:`Tools --> Options --> Mouse --> Drop`, there are default entries for drag/drop of filenames from Windows Explorer or another file manager onto a nick in the nicklist. "\*.wav:/sound $1 $2-" means that files matching that wildcard execute the SOUND command, where $1 is the nick receiving the drop and $1- is the filename enclosed in doublequotes.
 This $parms also includes the nick, so if you need a space-preserved filename, you must do something similar to:

 .. code:: text